japila-books/apache-spark-internals/docs/SparkContext.md

 `persistRDD` registers `rdd` in <<persistentRdds, persistentRdds>> internal registry.

-NOTE: `persistRDD` is used exclusively when `RDD` is xref:rdd:index.adoc#persist-internal[persisted or locally checkpointed].
+NOTE: `persistRDD` is used exclusively when `RDD` is rdd:index.md#persist-internal[persisted or locally checkpointed].

 == [[getRDDStorageInfo]] Getting Storage Status of Cached RDDs (as RDDInfos) -- `getRDDStorageInfo` Methods